NIH-CARD/CARDlongread_data_standardization/README.md

 This generates PCs in eigenvector file ```example_variants_PCA_20.eigenvec``` and a list of variance explained per included PC in the eigenvalue file ```example_variants_PCA_20.eigenval```.

 ## Omics
 We have so far developed a script to convert methylation BED files from Napu into methylation data and map files as described above.
 This script takes methylation BED files for each haplotype as input and outputs methylation data and map files as CSV output.
 It is written to process CpG island (CGI), gene body (GB), and promoter (PROM) regions.
 It performs a full outer join on each haplotype (union of methylation regions) and fills in missing values in the respective haplotype as NA.
+An option is also provided to filter out regions with missing methylation information above a threshold proportion of samples (default 0.05 or 5%; missing methylation typing rate equivalent to missing genotyping rate).
 Sample methylation data and map files are provided as example_methylation_data.csv and example_methylation_map.csv.
 ```
-usage: make_methylation_data_and_map.py [-h] -t {CGI,GB,PROM} -h1 HAPLOTYPE_1 -h2 HAPLOTYPE_2 -p REGION_PREFIX -o OUTPUT_PREFIX
+usage: make_methylation_data_and_map.py [-h] -t {CGI,GB,PROM} -h1 HAPLOTYPE_1 -h2 HAPLOTYPE_2 -p REGION_PREFIX -o OUTPUT_PREFIX [-m MISSING_INFO_RATE]

 Convert methylation BED files to methylation map and data matrix CSVs for downstream analysis (e.g., QTLs).